RaymondKJ/raymondkj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Rui Jin is a Ph.D. candidate in western economics at School of Economics, Huazhong University of Science and Technology.
 His research interests include labor, education and development economics.
 His recent work studies: (1) educational mismatches, and (2) labor market outcomes.
+And he would like to be called "Raymond" or "Ray" for ease of pronunciation.
 {style="text-align: justify;"}